statisticsnorway/ssb-sgis/docs/reference/geopandas_tools/index.rst

 Geopandas tools
 ================

-This page contains the vector geometry operations in sgis.
-The exception is line geometry operations, which is located in the network analysis section.
+This page contains all vector geometry functions in sgis, except for line geometry operations, which is located in the network analysis section.

+Most functions accept GeoDataFrame and GeoSeries as input types, and return the same type as the input.

 .. toctree::
    :maxdepth: 3